kevinpalm/red_hat_customers/report.md

 features) into a machine learning model!

 So what will my final regressor be?
 I think this is a classically good use case for gradient boosting.
+Gradient boosting works by starting off with a weak learner, say a short decision tree.
+It does its best to apply that little decision tree and starts off with a broad stroke that correctly classifies the most data points that it can.
+But inevitably there will be points that don't fit the major trend.
+So next, the algorithm focuses in on those points that it classified wrong by calculating what's called a "residual", which is just a measurement of how wrong it was for each point.
+Then it does its best to apply another weak learner, but this time it fits to the residual.
+It adds up the first weak learner and the second weak learner, and calculates a residual for their combined explanatory power.
+Then if fits a third weak learner on the current residual.
+It repeats this again and again until it reaches some maximum allowed number if iterations, or it explains the training data perfectly.

-I think it'll be very doable to set up a bunch of decent predictor features like normal, but also include a feature suggesting which label the leak would classify and some measure(s) of that label's dependability.
-Say that I created a feature that was a scale of 1-100 for how dependable the leak approach was for each point - a gradient boosting regressor would train individual decision trees for each step along that scale of 1-100.
-Hopefully the end effect would be that the leak approach trumps all else for some of the higher measures of dependability, and the data points that are more uncertain from the leak perspective can be taken in context of the other features.
-At least that would be a simplified way of approaching it.
+So for the problem at hand, I think it'll be very doable to set up a bunch of decent predictor features like normal, but also include a feature suggesting which label the leak would classify and some measure(s) of that label's dependability.
+Say that I created a feature that was a scale of 1-100 for how dependable the leak approach was for each point - a gradient boosting regressor might train individual decision trees for each step along that scale of 1-100.
+At least that would be a simplified possible outcome of using gradient boosting on this problem.

 Some specific examples of what could constitute those measures of the leak feature's dependability might be: